AFanthomme/ManifoldsSupportRNI/README.md

-Supporting code for "Low-Dimensional manifolds support multiplexed integrations in Recurrent Neural Networks" by Arnaud Fanthomme and Rémi Monasson.
+Supporting code for Fanthomme, A. and Monasson, R. (2021), Low-Dimensional Manifolds Support Multiplexed Integrations in Recurrent Neural Networks, Neural Computation, 33(4), 1063-1112 [arXiv:2011.10435].

 This is a legacy project, and does not represent best coding practices.

 # 2026 Update:
-The current main branch represents the code has it was executed in March 2026.
+The current main branch represents the code as it was executed in March 2026.

-We introduced containerization for easier execution, and had to update some scripts to account for dependency changes.
+We introduced containerization for easier execution, and had to update scripts to account for dependency changes.

-We reproduced experiments for ReLU non-linearity, without any issue, but found the sigmoid case much harder to train.\
+We reproduced experiments for ReLU non-linearity without any issue and used those for the following ilustrations.
-Due to this activation's niche relevance, and the code's poor maintainability, we did not perform full diagnostics for sigmoid.

 # Goal